JettM9104/GTFS-Parser/static-gtfs/readme.md

 #endif
 ```
 3. Switch `#define CONFINFOEXISTS` back to `1`

+## How do I use the static parser?
+All you have to do is to:
+1. Clone this repository onto your machine - `git clone https://github.com/JettM9104/GTFS-Parser/`
+2. Create a folder called data inside the `static-gtfs` folder
+3. Change the paths inside the code to match the paths of your data folder.
+4. Set `#define CONFINFOEXISTS` to `0`.
+5. Build it!

 ## How do I build the GUI?
 Use the provided `CMakeLists.txt`, install CMake with `brew install cmake` for mac/linux and download it online for windows; Download QT and update the version number inside of the `CMakeLists.cpp`.